 Let’s get into it!

 The distance between Sydney and Brisbane is 910 km (565.4 miles).
-It’s a long journey but compared to some of the other road trips in Australia it’s a lot more manageable!
+It’s a long journey but one you could complete in 9 hours if you drove non-stop!
+Compared to some of the other road trips in Australia it’s a lot more manageable!

 Before setting off